For a long-form article on the faculty job search process and what it entails, see the Microeconomics of the faculty job search.

 - And live coding demos for these presentations.

 For finding job listings, the CRA Job Announcements page is by far the most complete for candidates looking to teach at R1 universities.
 Based on my informal records, there were well over 60 open listings for full-time, long-term teaching faculty positions starting in the 2019-2020 academic year, and about two-thirds of them required a master’s as the minimum degree.
-The SIGCSE-members mailing list is also useful for last-minute and special opportunities, but the majority of listings were posted to the CRA ads list first.
-(Update: This has migrated to SIGCSE-jobs.)
+The SIGCSE-jobs mailing list is also useful for last-minute and special opportunities, but the majority of listings were posted to the CRA ads list first.

 For detailed views on the tenure-track faculty job search, plenty of other folks have written about their experiences.
 I consulted Philip Guo and Matt Welsh.
 These were helpful to get insight into the application and interview process.
 If you have any teaching faculty in your department, I would also suggest connecting with them.